jitsi/handbook/docs/dev-guide/web-jitsi-meet.md

 #### Certificate Error

 Browsers may show a certificate error since the development certificate is self-signed.
-It's safe to disregard those warning and continue to your site.
+It's safe to disregard that warning and continue to your site.

 ### Building .debs

-To make a deb you can easily deploy to a public test server, ensure you have the lib-jitsi-meet sources you wish, then:
+To create a deb package for deployment to a public test server, ensure you have the desired lib-jitsi-meet sources, then run:
 ```
 npm install
 make